Topological flow data analysis for transient flow patterns: a graph-based approach: Topological flow data analysis for

-According to~\cite{TFDA-SY15}, by observing the changes in the COT symbols, we can theoretically describe generic topological transitions between local flow patterns and specify marginal structurally unstable flow patterns between them.
-The generation process of a boundary saddle connection $c_+^0(\sigma_+)$ at the top left corner from $t=t_{140}$ to $t=t_{300}$ is schematically provided in Figure~\ref{fig:p-unstable}.
-From Figure~\ref{fig:p-unstable}(a) to Figure~\ref{fig:p-unstable}(c), a degenerate boundary stagnation point appears on the boundary as in Figure~\ref{fig:p-unstable}(b) and it divides into two regular boundary saddles.
+\cite{TFDA-SY15} proposed a theory to interpolate topological pattern transitions that can occur from changes in COT symbols.
+Based on this theory, it is possible to describe an achievable pathway in the region of the top left corner even if the time series data do not contain intermediate patterns of the transition.
+First, the generation of a boundary saddle connection $c_+^0(\sigma_+)$ on the left wall in the region of the top left corner from $t=t_{140}$ to $t=t_{300}$ is schematically provided in Figure~\ref{fig:p-unstable}.
+From Figure~\ref{fig:p-unstable}(a) to Figure~\ref{fig:p-unstable}(c), a degenerate boundary stagnation point appears on the left wall as in Figure~\ref{fig:p-unstable}(b) and divides into two regular boundary saddles.
 This transition is called a {\it pinching transition}.
-Note that the flow of Figure~\ref{fig:p-unstable}(b) is hardly observed in the numerical simulation since it is structurally unstable.
-On the other hand, the transition of the boundary saddle connection at the top left corner from $t=t_{140}$ to $t=t_{360}$ is expressed as the following changes in the COT symbols.
+The flow of Figure~\ref{fig:p-unstable}(b) is hardly observed in the numerical simulation, since it is structurally unstable.
+Next, the transition of the boundary saddle connection in the top left corner from $t=t_{300}$ to $t=t_{400}$ is expressed as the following changes in the COT symbols.